 The lake has many sandy beaches around for seashore activities and it is particularly suited for families with small children because, particularly in the mornings, the lake tends to be very calm.
 The beaches are dark sand volcanic beaches however with some pebbles.

-There are many water related activities available ta the lake like motor boating, water skiing, sailing, windsurfing and fishing (a license is required for fishing).
+There are many water related activities available at the lake like motor boating, water skiing, sailing, windsurfing and fishing (a license is required for fishing).
 According to a fishing champion friend of mine Bolsena is one of the best places for sport fishing.
 Fishing boats are available for rental.
 Strict boating regulations prohibit boats of more than a certain length and also restrict the number of boats on the lake and allow motorized boats only for certain purposes (such as fishing and summer tourism).
 The result is an uncrowded and peaceful lake, even during the most popular summer months of July and August.

-Boating : To see Lake Bolsena best is to see it by boat.
-The lake has two scenic ports at nearly opposite ends: at Bolsena and Capodimonte.
-You can rent boats at each port or take a lake excursion on Navigazione Alto Lazio boats which runs from both Capodimonte and Bolsena excursions on a motor boat around the lake.
+To see Lake Bolsena best is to see it by boat.
+The lake has two scenic ports at nearly opposite ends: Bolsena and Capodimonte.
+You can rent boats at each port or take a lake excursion on Navigazione Alto Lazio boats which run excursions from both Capodimonte and Bolsena on a motor boat around the lake.

-Fish: Since the lake is deep the fish from the lake does not taste as muddy as fresh water fish frequently do.
+Since the lake is deep the fish from the lake does not taste as muddy as fresh water fish frequently do.
 The most common dish is the coregone but you can find Eel, Crucian Carp, Carp, Chub, White Fish (Coregone), Lattarino, Luce, Real Perchis, Black Bass, Sunfish, Cat Fish, Rudd, Tench and some others.
 The eels of Bolsena are mentioned in Dante’s Inferno.
 The town of Capodimonte has a Sagra (festival) del Corgone every year.

-Accommodations: There are many campsites around the lake set up for RV reception as well as many hotels and B&B, prices are very reasonable all year around compared to other locations in Italy.
+There are many campsites around the lake set up for RV reception as well as many hotels and B&B, prices are very reasonable all year around compared to other locations in Italy.
 Prices in peak season (July and August) are however much higher.